abrman/lol-profile-data-scraper/README.md

 **Utility:**
 🟢 Large screenshot support:
 Implement support for skin & loot libraries that span in height over 32767px (canvas height limit in most modern browsers)

+⚫ Interface manager improvements:
+Explore faster ways to get current view.
+Like One draw call and asking for data of interesting pixels rather than doing a 1x1px draw calls multiple times.

 **Extra:**
 ⚫ ALL OUT KDA Seraphine has 3 forms